emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 ---

-For more details on the changes in Ember CLI VER and detailed upgrade instructions, please review the [Ember CLI  VER.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/vVER.0).
+For more details on the changes in Ember CLI 3.6 and detailed upgrade instructions, please review the [Ember CLI 3.6.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.6.0).

 ## Thank You!